DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 As shown in Fig. 2.
 3, California had the maximum number of fires during 1992 - 2015 followed by Georgia and Texas.

-The fire cause codes and definitions, adapted from the USFS (United States Forest Service) 2003 classification, are as follows:
+The fire cause codes and definitions, adapted from the USFS (United States Forest Service) 2003 classification, are as follow (Short, 2014):

 1. Lightning: This code is used when a fire is caused by lightning strikes.
 Lightning is a common natural cause of wildfires.